SiR-Frazier/Week3RailsReview/README.md

 # README

-_Epicodus Code Review for Week 3 of Rails_
+## Epicodus Code Review for Week 3 of Rails

+## Updates to Code

-_Add AJAX to existing code.
-May 5, 2017_
+_Added AJAX to existing code.
+May 5, 2018_

-_Set Up Instructions_
+_Added Stripe.
+May 12, 2018_

+_Add flash messages for when the cart has been updated, an account has been created, and when a user has logged out_

+_

+## Set Up Instructions

 * Make sure Ruby, Rails, and PostgreSQL are installed.
 * Clone Git Repository: https://github.com/SiR-Frazier/Wk3RailsReview